Dynasty-Li/Dynasty-Li.github.io/index.md

 ## Welcome to the Xiang 'Dynasty' Li's HomePage!

 Hello, my name is Xiang Li, a Year 2 student at the [Xi'an Jiaotong-Liverpool Univiersity](https://www.xjtlu.edu.cn/) in China.
 My major is Information and Computing Science (also with a Computer Science bachelor degree from the [University of Liverpool](https://www.liverpool.ac.uk/) in UK).
 I am also an IEEE Student Member.
-You can also find me in the ResearchGate [Xiang Li](https://www.researchgate.net/profile/Xiang_Li31/).
+You can find me in the ResearchGate [Xiang Li](https://www.researchgate.net/profile/Xiang_Li31/).

 For more details about me, just wait for the further update OR  <a href="mailto:dynasty.li@outlook.com?subject=Write Your Question or Requirement+Your (Nick)Name">email</a> me to ask for my latest academic curriculum vitae.

-## Research
+## Research Interests

-My research interests include Human-Computer Interaction and Sociological Application of Artificial Intelligence (i.e., Computer Vision and Natural Language Processing).
+My research interests include Human-Computer Interaction (HCI) with subfields in Extended Reality, Game Experience, and Novel Interaction Techniques.
+Meanwhile, I am also interested in the Sociological Application of Artificial Intelligence (i.e., Computer Vision and Natural Language Processing).

 ## Academic Experience

 I am now working in the [X-CHI Lab] of our university under the supervision of the Dean of our department [Prof. Hai-Ning Liang](https://www.xjtlu.edu.cn/en/departments/academic-departments/computer-science-and-software-engineering/staff/hai-liang/) and [Dr. Wenge Xu](https://www.researchgate.net/profile/Wenge_Xu/), with a focus on Virtual and Augmented Reality, Game Tech and Exergames.
 Honest thanks to Wenger, and my first research paper is accepted by the **IEEE VR.
 Good Job!**

-I will also join the [Exertion Games Lab](https://exertiongameslab.org/) at the [University of Monash](https://www.monash.edu/) this summer as a three-month intern from the end of June to early September, with a focus on Brain-Computer Interaction and Motor Memory.
-[Prof. Florian 'Floyd' Mueller](http://floydmueller.com/home/home.htm/) will be my intern 'boss'.
-He is the **General Co-Chair** of CHI 2020, which is the TOP 1 academic conference in the field of the Human-Computer Interaction. **My pleasure anyway**.
+I will also join the [Exertion Games Lab](https://exertiongameslab.org/) of the [University of Monash](https://www.monash.edu/) this summer as a three-month intern from the end of June to the early September, with a focus on Brain-Computer Interaction and Motor Memory.
+[Prof. Florian 'Floyd' Mueller](http://floydmueller.com/home/home.htm/) will be my 'boss' of this intern .
+He is the **General Co-Chair** of CHI 2020, which is the TOP 1 academic conference in the field of the Human-Computer Interaction. **My Pleasure!**.

 Due to the spread of new coronavirus and nowadays serious public health situation in China, I have to cancel the planned visit to the [University of British Columbia](https://ok.ubc.ca/).
-It would be the whole June.
+It was supposed to take place in June.
 I hope the [Prof. Khalad Hasan](https://people.ok.ubc.ca/mkhasan/) can understand me😭, **I didn't mean to 🐦🐦🐦**.

+## Career

+My long-term goal is to apply HCI-related knowledge into the real society, and let people can really enjoy the benefits from the growth and breakthrough of technology instead of letting cutting-edge research stay in the papers’ databases and top conferences.
+I will focus on solving more realistic problems in the area of human-computer interaction with healthcare and social computing.

+For short goal, ~~I have to graduate alive from XJTLU first~~

 ## Publications